derikb/rpg-table-randomizer/README.md

 * @param {Boolean} [generateId=true] If true NPC will have a uuid assigned to its id property.
 * @returns NPC

+#### applySchemaToNPC (schema, TableRoller, npc)

+* @param {NPCSchema} schema
+* @param {TableRoller} tableRoller
+* @param {NPC} npc With either blank schema or set to same key as schema arg

+Apply a schema to an existing NPC object.
+This should work with any children of the NPC class.
+It just sets the schema and then sets all the fields from that schema.

 ### NPC

 An NPC class.